 This course will be concerned with the politics and society of France during the Third Republic.
-The first half of the course will cover from 1770 to 1900 while the other half willcover from 1900 to the present.
 Important historical themes such as industrialization, the gradual democratization of the society, the conflict between church and state and the rise of political parties will be examined.
 Attention will also be given to the major intellectual currents of the period.
 Such a course will be of benefit not only to History Majors and Minors, but also to French Language Majors and to Political Science Majors who wish to study in some detail a country other than their own.
 The course will be limited to Juniors and Seniors.
 Exceptions to this stipulation may be made by the instructor.